OneSignal/OneSignal-Website-SDK/test/README.md

    - Restart VSCode
 2. You will be prompted that there is a Dev Container detected, press "reopen in a container"
    - If no prompt, press F1 and enter "Remote-Containers: Open Folder in Container.."
+   > _NOTE: VScode Extensions you have already installed won't automatically installed on the dev container you are now running with now.
+You will need install them again for this environment if you need them._
 3. Install [Testify](https://marketplace.visualstudio.com/items?itemName=felixjb.testify) VS Code Extension
 4. Open a specific test file and scroll to the exact test you want to run and click "Run Test" above it.

 ![image](https://user-images.githubusercontent.com/645861/111309395-133cfb00-8619-11eb-89ae-4570d2d06097.png)

-> _NOTE: VScode Extensions you have already installed won't automatically installed on the dev container you are now running with now.
-You will need install them again for this environment if you need them._
+> _NOTE: The "Debug Test" next to "Run Test" does not work here.
+See "VSCode Debug a specific test" below on an alterative way to do this.

 ## VSCode Debug a specific test
 _Tested up to VSCode Version: `1.54.2` plugins: Remote Development `0.163.2`_